-In January 2021, lawmakers amended the Justice for United States Victims of State Sponsored Terrorism Act, which created the U.S. Victims of State Sponsored Terrorism Fund.
+In January 2021, lawmakers amended the Justice for United States Victims of State Sponsored Terrorism Act, which created the USVSST.
+U.S. Victims of State Sponsored Terrorism Fund.
 These amendments significantly changed eligibility rules.
-So, if you or a family member or even a deceased family member was the victim of international state-sponsored terrorism, you may be able to draw funds from the USVSST Fund, even if you have been turned down before.
+So, if you or a family member or even a deceased family member was the victim of international state-sponsored terrorism, you may be able to draw funds from the USVSST Fund.
+Even if the Veterans Administration turned you down before.

 Compensation funds like the USVSST Fund are different from many other civil cases, like VA disability claims.
 You need a different kind of lawyer to handle compensation fund claims.
 Our professional team quickly evaluates your claim.
 Then, one we set out on a course of action, we never stop working for you.

 The U.S. State Department maintains a list of countries linked to state-sponsored terrorism.
 Four nations – Cuba, North Korea, Syria, and Iran – are currently on that list.
 It formerly included Libya, Iraq, and Sudan, But The U.S. State Department has taken those countries off the list.

 For countries not on that list, you have to prove that they were responsible for international terrorism that caused harm in the United States and that they do not have sovereign immunity.
 The U.S. State Department has linked anumber of other countries to state-sponsored terrorism over the years.
 If you have a final judgement against one of these nations because of international terrorism, no matter how old it is, you might be eligible for these funds.

 Some examples include:

 - Libya has been successfully sued for the Pan Am Flight 103 bombing in 1988 and for the La Belle Discotheque bombing in Berlin in 1986.
 It stayed on the list of state sponsors of terrorism until 2006.